The Accuracy Of Current ADHD Statistics

 There has been some thought among medical professionals going back several decades that ADHD is a more prevalent issue in the United States than elsewhere in the world.
-These doctors and researchers felt that cultural and societal factors in America specifically might be to blame for the rise in ADHD.
-In some other countries and societies, those factors were not as prevalent, hence fewer cases of ADHD were being diagnosed.
+Doctors and researchers felt that cultural and societal factors in the US might be to blame for the rise in ADHD.

 ADHD Seems To Be Widespread

 As ADHD becomes more well-known, doctors may gain more information and diagnose it more frequently.

 There are numerous ways that ADHD may manifest.
 Additionally, ADHD can be diagnosed in children and adults.
 To some, the condition is considered neurodiversity and not a disability.

 However, the condition's symptoms may be distressing, confusing, or complex for those living in a society that may not be equipped to handle varying needs and experiences.

 While ADHD is not life-threatening, children who can't concentrate might not retain information at school and struggle to pass tests, learn new concepts, or focus on materials.
 Adults might have a difficult time holding down jobs or focusing on work.
 They may have issues with their self-esteem or experience co-occurring conditions like substance use disorder or anxiety.

 Although these symptoms can be distressing, ADHD is treatable in many cases, and assistive technology could benefit those who hope to adapt their environment to fit their needs.
 Additionally, accommodations are often available at work and in educational settings within the US and some other countries.